 content type support.

-Info: More information about content types can be read at content type section.
+Info: More information about content creation/content types/fields can be read at content creation section.

 The tags and categories inputs allow you to insert known and unknown tags/categories.
 When an unknown tag/category gets added, it will show a